yonush/PicoPLC/README.md

 - Raspberry Pico 2 (RP2350 using ARM cores)
 - Raspberry Pico 2 (RP2350 using RISCV cores)

-Other RP2040/RP2350 boards that follow the Raspberry Pico pinout are also support.
+Other RP2040/RP2350 boards that follow the Raspberry Pico pinout are also support.ed

 The picoPLC has the follwoing features